Personal Injury Bicycle Accident

 Specific Laws Designed to Protect Cyclists in Florida

-1. Right to the Road: Cyclists have the same rights and responsibilities as motor vehicle drivers and are entitled to use the roads, with the exception of limited-access highways or where prohibited by local ordinances.
+• Right to the Road: Cyclists generally have the same rights and responsibilities as motor vehicle drivers.
+They are permitted to use most roadways, except limited-access highways or roads where local ordinances prohibit bicycle use.

-3. Riding Abreast: Cyclists are allowed to ride two abreast in a lane, but they must not impede traffic flow when doing so.
-More than two abreast is prohibited unless on paths or parts of roadways set aside for the exclusive use of bicycles.
+• Riding Abreast: Cyclists may ride two abreast in a single lane.
+However, they must not impede the normal and reasonable movement of traffic.
+Riding more than two abreast is only allowed on paths or roadways specifically designated for bicycles.

 Overview of Pedalcyclist Fatalities in Florida From 2013 to 2022